dearetta/project-git/README.md

 - Log out
 - Drop Down

-Here's a preview for the app:
+Here's a preview of the app!

 ![SCREEN SHOTS](screenshot.jpg)